mikkoluu0/build-ai/README.md

 ## How is it used?

-This logic of the solution is contained in the Python code below.
-The training data is based on Helsinki city's South-Haaga region, date 9.11.2025:
+This logic of the solution is contained in the Python code main() below.
+The example training data is based on Helsinki city's South-Haaga region, three room apartments, fetch date 9.11.2025:
 ```
 import numpy as np
 from io import StringIO